Published: May 20, 2022

 So – actually – that’s EXACTLY why I do it!
 Because you cannot do this yourself at home and I want YOU to have access to reliable science-based information to help you make informed choices, informed choices that will help you protect your family from exposure to toxicants (specifically heavy metals) in your home.

-The home test kits – which are based on reactive-agent testing technology – are not reliable for testing consumer goods: that technology was designed for testing paint.
+Most home test kits, which are based on reactive-agent testing technology, are not reliable for testing consumer goods: That technology was designed for testing paint.
 Period.

-- Since most people cannot afford an appropriate scientific instrument [I.e. one based on X-Ray Fluorescence Spectrometry Analysis] that costs between $35,000 and $50,000 new (with all of the software modules necessary for testing consumer goods installed) and then also cannot take the time and incur the additional expenses to register the instrument, and to take the training required to get certified to operate the instrument, I do this testing — so that YOU don’t HAVE to.
+- Since most people cannot afford an appropriate scientific instrument (I.e. one based on X-Ray Fluorescence Spectrometry Analysis) that costs between $35,000 and $50,000 new (with all of the software modules necessary for testing consumer goods installed) and also cannot take the time, incurring the additional expenses, to register the instrument and undergo the required training to become certified for operating the instrument.
+I do this testing so YOU don’t HAVE to.

-- I do this testing so that everyone can have reliable, independent SCIENCE–based (rather than industry-influenced/adulterated, and politically-compromised/filtered/”spin-doctored”), information available to you – for FREE – to help you make safer choices for your family.
+- I do this testing so everyone can have reliable, independent SCIENCE–based (rather than industry-influenced/ adulterated, and politically-compromised/ filtered/ “spin-doctored”) information available to you — FREE — to help you make safer choices for your family.

-There are currently over 3,500 pages, articles and posts with information here on the Lead Safe Mama, LLC website.
-This information is all freely available (not behind a paywall), and easily searchable (just watch the little video [link below] that shows you how to efficiently search the website!)
+There are currently over 3,500 pages, articles, and posts with information here on the Lead Safe Mama, LLC website.
+This information is all freely available (not behind a paywall), and easily searchable (just watch the little video linked below showing you how to efficiently search the website)!

 But I cannot find my item!

-- Start your search by checking out the menu for the website linked at the top of every page of the site – and also linked via the pink and white “Website Menu” button below.
-The Website Menu is a great place to begin exploring the categories of information here on LeadSafeMama.com / TamaraRubin.com!
+- Start your search by checking out the menu for the website linked at the top of every page on LeadSafeMama.com — and also linked via the pink and white “Website Menu” button below.
+The Website Menu is a great place to begin exploring our information database by categories here on LeadSafeMama.com/TamaraRubin.com!

-- You can also put short / simple general keyword phrases into the search bar at the top of any page to begin your search – like “white china” or “blue glass” or “water bottle” or ‘baby food”.
+- You can also put short/ simple general keyword phrases into the search bar at the top of any page to begin your search — like “white china,” “blue glass,” “water bottle,” or ‘baby food.”

-- You can extrapolate (in most cases) if the same considerations apply to the product you are curious about – based on the brand or age, materials and color of the item tested – as they compare to the item about which you are curious.
+- You can extrapolate through comparison (in most cases) if the same considerations apply to the product you are curious about — based on the brand or age, materials, and color of the item tested.

 One specific example:

-- In the case of dishes specifically, a really good way to compare is to look at all of the BACK MARKINGS (the logo) for the dishes on the website (there are photos of the back and front of the dish in nearly every post), and see if there is one that is SIMILAR (font, colors, word-choice, time & place of manufacture, etc.) to the example you are curious about.
+- In the case of dishes specifically, a really good way to compare is by looking at all of the BACK MARKINGS (the logo) for the dishes on the website (there are photos of the back and front of the dish in nearly every article).
+See if there is a logo that is SIMILAR (font, colors, word-choice, time and place of manufacture, etc.) to the example you are curious about.
 IF the back markings are similar, then the Lead levels are likely to be very similar.

 That’s it.